 Bragg’s also contains many vitamins and minerals which are not found in other substitutes like tamari or hoisin sauces.

-Additional substitutes for oyster sauce
+Additional oyster sauce alternatives

 Can I replace oyster sauce with hoisin?
 Yes!
 Hoisin sauce is typically vegan, making it a great alternative to oyster sauce.
 The texture is also similar to regular oyster sauce, and the taste is a similar blend of sweet, salty, and mildly “fishy”.
 You can use the same amount of hoisin sauce in a recipe that calls for oyster sauce.
 If it’s too sweet, you can also try mixing equal parts hoisin and soy sauce, however, since soy sauce may contain gluten, always check the label first.